Jade-ux/MS02-My-Trip-Planner/README.md

 "**As a user, I want:**"
 - *to plan a holiday in one country and city.
 I want to plan what to do each day, choosing between different activities.*
-- *to plan a holiday in more than one city.
+- *to plan a holiday where I will travel to more than one city.
 I want to create an itinerary of activities from all the cities I wish to visit.*
-- *to see all the activities around the cities I am considering travelling to, so that I can choose which city to travel to and then create an itinerary of activities for my stay there.*
+- *to choose many different activity types for the city I am planning to visit and add items from each activity type to my itinerary.*

-## Design
+### Design

 I created wireframes before building the site.
 This helped me plan how to structure the content, the user journeys and the responsive design.